AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/set-up-adobe-organization-mapping.md

 ---
 # Set up Adobe Organization Mapping {#set-up-adobe-organization-mapping}

-In order to sync with Adobe applications, such as Audience Manager, the B2B CDP Marketo connector, Dynamic Chat, etc., you must first enter your Adobe IMS Org credentials in Marketo.
+In order to sync with Adobe applications, such as Audience Manager, the B2B CDP Marketo connector, [!DNL Dynamic Chat], etc., you must first enter your Adobe IMS Org credentials in Marketo.

 >[!NOTE]
 >